The Department of Special Education

 Revoke Consent for Special Education Services

-Parents may revoke consent at any time by submitting the revoke consent form.
-Once the revoke consent form has been submitted, the school system will meet with the parents and complete prior written notice indicating the date the student will no longer receive special education and related services.
+Parents may revoke consent at any time by submitting the Revoke Consent form.
+Once the Revoke Consent form has been submitted, the school system will meet with the parents and complete a Prior Written Notice indicating the date the student will no longer receive special education and related services.

-Prior Written Notice—When a parent/student revokes consent for special education services, the system must complete prior written notice.
+Prior Written Notice—When a parent or student revokes consent for special education services, the system must complete prior written notice.
 The date in the proposed change in action date section in the prior written notice form is the date when the student will no longer receive special education and related services.

 When consent is revoked:

 - Rights to special education and related services end.